 History is not neatly compartmentalized like the chapters of a book such as this one.
 It is rather a messy business, full of epochs and events that bleed into one another.
 Well before the Second World War was finished, for example, the democratic West and the communist Soviet Union had already begun jockeying for position in the postwar world.
 As part and parcel of this, a year or more before the end of the war, the government of the United States turned with some urgency to the question of what the postwar era in China would look like.
 Chiang Kai-shek’s government was tottering, hollowed out from within by mismanagement and rampant corruption, while the Communists were going from strength to strength.
 The United States therefore did its best to broker a compromise that would prevent a Chinese civil war from breaking out as soon as the Japanese threat was no more.
 For if, as seemed likely, the Communists came out on top in such a war, the most populous nation in the world would fall into the Soviet sphere of influence.

 President Roosevelt delegated the task of negotiating a rapprochement between Chiang’s government and the Communists to a former American secretary of war named Patrick J. Hurley, a plainspoken unreformed Oklahoma country boy who knew nothing about China before arriving there in 1944 and would learn little more about it over the course of his stay; from first to last, he pronounced Mao Zedong’s name “Moose Dung” and called Chiang Kai-shek “Mr. Shek.”
 On November 7, 1944, he became the first high-ranking American diplomat to travel personally to Yan’an, for talks that he hoped would lead to some sort of postwar power-sharing arrangement between Mao and Chiang.
-He totally failed to recognize what was obvious to everyone with actual experience in China: that neither side was negotiating in anything like good faith, that Mao Zedong and Chiang Kai-shek were each constitutionally incapable of sharing power with anyone else, much less his most enduring enemy.
+He totally failed to recognize what was obvious to everyone with actual experience in China: that neither side was negotiating in anything like good faith, that Mao Zedong and Chiang Kai-shek were constitutionally incapable of sharing power with others, much less their most enduring enemies.
 The dispatches Hurley sent back to Washington are breathtaking in their naiveté.
 “Two fundamental facts are emerging,” he wrote.
 “The Communists are not in fact communists; they are striving for democratic principles.
 And the one-party, one-man personal government of the Kuomintang is not in fact fascist; it is striving for democratic principles.”
 In reality, of course, neither side cared a straw for “democratic principles,” at least not in the sense that Hurley understood them.

-But Hurley kept right on believing what he wanted to believe, and was soon elevated to the position of American ambassador to China on the wings of his optimism.
+But Hurley kept right on believing what he wanted to believe, and was soon elevated to the post of American ambassador to China on the wings of his optimism.
 He begged Mao Zedong to come to Chongqing personally to meet with his opposite number on August 16, 1945, just two days after Japan had sued for peace.
 Mao was extremely worried about his own safety in his enemy’s capital, as well he should have been, but he finally agreed after Hurley promised to provide him with an American military escort from the moment his plane took off from Yan’an until the moment it touched down there safely once again.
-There followed seven weeks of absurd political pantomime, with both leaders scarcely concealing their deadly loathing for one another under a thin veil of formal correctness, whilst agreeing to exactly no concrete resolutions.
+There followed seven weeks of absurd political pantomime, with the two leaders scarcely concealing their deadly loathing for one another under a thin veil of formal correctness, whilst agreeing to exactly no concrete resolutions.
 It was enough to convince even Hurley that the two men’s differences truly were intractable; he resigned his ambassadorship shortly thereafter, thus ending his China adventure.

 Just days after Hurley left the country, no less important a figure than General George C. Marshall, the “organizer of victory” in Europe in the words of Winston Churchill, arrived to have another go at making China safe for democracy.
 He talked tough to Chiang: “Inasmuch as you cannot hope to obtain military victory over your opponents without massive American aid, which is utterly out of the question, and since, on the other hand, your opponents the Communists are in a position to obtain covert Soviet aid sufficient to overthrow you by force of arms, it follows that [your] only hope lies in a political settlement.”
 But Chiang’s circumlocutions proved too much even for Marshall’s considerable talents.
-He agreed in principle to a power-sharing arrangement that would make of China first a multi-party state and in time — hopefully! — a real democracy.
-Then, three days after Marshall’s departure, Chiang reneged on his acquiescence in its entirety.
+Chiang agreed in principle to a power-sharing arrangement that would make of China first a multi-party state and in time — hopefully! — a real democracy.
+Then, three days after Marshall’s departure, he reneged on his acquiescence in its entirety.
 Marshall returned to China repeatedly over the course of 1946 to try to repair the situation, but he never succeeded.
-Instead he became the American secretary of state, from which position he set about crafting his Marshall Plan to repair and heal war-ravaged Europe — a relatively straightforward task in comparison with the challenges of Chinese diplomacy.
+Instead he became the American secretary of state, from which position he set about crafting his Marshall Plan to repair and heal war-ravaged Europe — a relatively straightforward task in comparison to the challenges of Chinese diplomacy.

 The prospect of Soviet intervention to which Marshall had alluded was more than just a theoretical possibility.
 In the dying days of the Second World War, Joseph Stalin had declared war on Japan — something which the United States and Britain had been begging him to do for years by that point — and launched a swift and successful invasion of Japanese-occupied Manchuria and Korea.
 Now, with the war over, the Soviet Union positively loomed over the heart of Inner China.
-It handed Manchuria over to the Communists.
+It promptly handed Manchuria over to the Communists.
 (The Soviets also handed over the hapless Puyi, who had been the last Qing emperor and then Japan’s puppet emperor in Manchuria; the Chinese Communists “reeducated” him in work camps, then released him many years later, using him as a propaganda tool after he publicly expressed his “deep regrets” for his actions.)
-In the summer of 1946, Stalin commenced delivering significant military support to the Communists, giving them 1226 heavy artillery cannons, 369 tanks, 300,000 rifles, 4836 machine guns, and 2300 trucks and other vehicles.
+In the summer of 1946, Stalin commenced delivering significant military support to the Communists, giving them more than 1200 heavy artillery cannons, almost 400 tanks, 300,000 rifles, 5000 machine guns, and 2300 trucks and other vehicles.
 For the first time ever, the Communists could fight Chiang’s armies on a level playing field.

 Soong Mei-ling departed for the United States in order to make a last desperate plea for American intervention.
 Heeding at last the criticisms that had swirled around her on her previous visit, she left her fur coats at home this time and traveled with a much smaller entourage.
 But her cause was lost on President Truman, whose assessment of her, her husband, and their cronies had only hardened in the postwar years; he had taken to calling Chiang Kai-shek “Cash My Check” in private.